 - Pam Hendrickson

-Niche: Creating/Marketing Products.
+Niche: Marketing Products.

 Target Audience: Entrepreneurs who want to create and market their own products to build the lifestyle and freedom they want.

 Target Audience: Musicians, music mixers, and producers in the music industry who want to create professional quality mixes for hardcore music.

 Niche: Personal Development